cflynn07/myblog/posts/2019-09-10-circleci-to-github-actions.md

 </pre>

 Pretty similar.
 My Github Action has 3 jobs and runs on a push event (to any branch).
 Actions can run on events, on a cron schedule, or manually.
-For my purposes, running on push events works.
-My first two jobs run on pushes to all branches.
-The third job, which deploys my code to my kubernetes cluster running on google cloud, only runs on the develop and master branches.
+For the purposes of this blog purposes, running on push events works.
+My first two jobs, testing and image building, run any push to any branch.
+The third job, which deploys this blog to a kubernetes cluster running on google cloud, only runs on the develop and master branches.
+Pushes to develop are deployed to a staging environemnt and pushes to master are deployed to my main environment.
+Both are simply different services running in the same cluster.

+Github Actions provides easy-to-use, sharable `actions` - units of code that perform common tasks in CI/CD systems such as building & push docker images, running tests or deploying code.
+Actions definitely made setting up my CI/CD pipeline easier.